JustJames73/PowerShell/README.md

 # PowerShell
-PowerShell scripts and functions I have written
+PowerShell scripts and functions I have written, and some [not mine] that I have found very useful.